FAQ

 All Youth Action Lab grant types are created by youth and for youth.
 They aim to nurture organisations’ stability, financial security and organisational capacity.

-Representation grants provide the opportunity for youth initiatives in Africa and Europe to apply for funding through a Call for Proposals (CfP) to implement your ideas and solutions linked to global challenges.
-They are grants supporting initiatives led by underrepresented and marginalized youth in Africa with the overall goal of enabling young people to deliver the change they wanted in their communities.
+Representation grants provide the opportunity for youth initiatives in Africa to apply for funding through a Call for Proposals (CfP) and implement ideas and solutions linked to global challenges.
+They are grants supporting initiatives led by underrepresented and marginalised youth in Africa with the overall goal of enabling young people to deliver the change they wanted in their communities.

 Who can apply?